kkdevs/Patchwork/README.md

 In the worst case, the plugin needs to be decompiled and rebuilt again to reference correct types.

+## Versioning scheme

+Major changes (typically heavier modification of the engine) are designated as new "mark", as in iteration of prototypes.

+A new mark almost always introduces slew of new bugs, and may or may not necessarily bring user-visible features as the changes can be infrastructural rather than user-facing.

+Each mark has actual versions - these are always fixes for bugs introduced by the new bark, or trivial toggles added under default-off checkbox.

+Marks with high versions tend to be most stable, whereas latest mark is bleeding edge and almost inevitably buggy.

 ## Stability, end user support, contact